In this article, we will look at the best workouts for overweight women who want to lose weight and improve their health and fitness.

 If you’re embarrassed at the thought of working out in public, don’t be.
 The reality is that most people are caught up in their own world and not interested in what anyone else is doing.
 But if someone does stare at you, so what?

 You are getting into shape so that you will look and feel better and improve your health so that you will be around for your family for a long time to come.
 That’s far more important than what some random stranger you will probably never see again may or may not be thinking.
-For all you know they could be admiring you for exercising and you may inspire them to start a fitness regimen of their own.
+For all you know they could be admiring you for exercising.
+You may even inspire them to start a fitness regimen of their own.

-Anyone who is overweight, suffering a medical condition that could make exertion dangerous, and those over the age of 40 should get the okay from their doctor before undertaking a new fitness program.
+Anyone who is overweight, suffering a medical condition that could make exertion dangerous and sedentary individuals over the age of 40 should get the okay from their doctor before undertaking a new fitness program.

 Keep reading to find out about some tested and proven workouts for overweight women.